Death and dying. And talking about it with the ones we love

 It’s Dying Matters Awareness Week.
 And this year, it’s all about the conversation.
 And how talking with our loved ones about death and dying matters to them and us.

-Words that don’t lend themselves to carefree conversation.
+Talking about death – words that don’t lend themselves to carefree conversation.

 Words and concepts we tend to avoid because it isn’t easy to consider the ‘no-more’ of someone we love.
 When there are so many no-mores to consider.
 Too many no-mores to count.